abdulRibrahim/cse15l-lab-reports/lab-report-1-week-2.md

 # [Optimizing Remote Running]
 An optimal way to run commands on the server is to type them out in one line.
 At the end of an ssh command, you can write a command in quotes at the end to immediately run the command following the first one.
-You can also use the up arrow key on your keyboard to access the last command that was run.
+You can also use the up arrow key on your keyboard to access the last command that was run for a total of one key stroke.
+Accessing elements before that adds one more keystroke per press of the up-arrow key.

+If we want to count the total keystrokes used to login (First log in), run a command to view the directory tree, and access the last command used, the breakdown is as follows:

+- Typing out ssh (your_unique_email_here) "ls"
+    - If we use copy and paste for the email, the total keystrokes are
+    9. 3 Keystrokes to type ssh, 2 for ctrl + V, and 4 for "ls".
+- Accessing the last command used will be one keystroke for using the up arrow, for a total of 10 keystrokes.

 ![Image](screenshot8.png)